-If any competitor runs over a non-moving boat, a yellow card with a 1 lap deduction penalty is given to the driver of that boat who hit the non- moving boat, when avoiding it was possible.
+A non-moving boat must be avoided.
+Hitting a non-moving boat when it was avoidable leads to a yellow card with a 1 lap deduction.
 If the same driver hits this non-moving boat a second time, a red card is given.
-This means disqualification for that heat.
-If the non-moving boat is declared a " dead " boat by the Platform Judge any running into it automatically leads to a red card.
+Should the competitor think his/her boat is no longer working, he/she must declare this to the Pontoon Judge.
+Once the Pontoon Judge declares to the participants that a boat is "dead" that particular boat can no longer continue should for whatever reason it be able to.
+Hitting a dead boat leads to a red card penalty with disqualification for that heat.

 Should a boat pop out of the water or suddenly spin out so a collision is unavoidable, no penalty will be called.